Skip to main content

 AttributesContent description

-hostThe hostname or IP address of the HSM or the service proxy.
+hostThe hostname or IP address of the HSM or the service proxy, as a string.

 portThe port of the PKCS#11 API on the HSM or service proxy, as a string.